-2.4 First Nations History
+2.4 Indigenous History & Present-Day

-Savary Island is called Qaye qwun (qeye qwon) by the Tla'amin (†a?amin) people and is located on the traditional territory of the Tla'amin, Klahoose, and Homalco First Nation.
-The land was an important place for harvesting deer, clams, cedar bark, berries and medicines.
-The island was also used as a burial site for thousands of years.
-There is indication that the island was also a cultural place for ceremonial and spiritual gatherings.
-Modern developments have encountered archaeological artifacts.
-It is prudent to be aware of provincial laws pertaining to archaeological preservation during excavation and construction on Savary Island.
+Savary Island is called Qaye qwun ($q\epsilon y\epsilon q wen$) by the Tla'amin (faPamin) people and is located on the traditional territory of the Tla'amin, Klahoose, and Homalco First Nation.
 These First Nations have a common history in the area that dates back over 8,500 years with countless archaeological sites that document their history, culture, and presence in the area.